beeploop/sylvie/readme.md

 ## Sylvie
 A minimal video transcoding and thumbnail generation program utilizing the `ffmpeg` capabilities.
+The program subscribe to a [RabbitMQ](https://www.rabbitmq.com) Queue for jobs.
+See the [message](#rabbitmq-message) section for the message structure.

 ## Motivation
 This is a part of the whole learning process of creating a [Video-on-Demand](https://en.wikipedia.org/wiki/Video_on_demand) system similar what YouTube does.